 Australian Lunar Year of the Dog coins – as rare as gold

-The Perth Mint introduced Australian Lunar Year of the Rooster gold coins for the first time in 2005.
-The next issue of the Year of the Rooster will only become available in 2017, when the rooster, according to the Chinese lunar calendar, will once again rule the roost.
-In 2005, the gold coin was offered in 1 kg, 10 oz, 2oz, 1 oz, ¼ oz, 1/10 oz and 1/20 oz weights.
-The one-ounce mintage in 2005 was 19,729 gold coins.
-If the mintage of all Year of the Rooster gold coins is included, then the total figure rises to 66,613 gold pieces.
+The Perth Mint introduced Australian Lunar Year of the Dog gold coins for the first time in 2006.
+The next issue of the Year of the Dog will only become available in 2018, when the dog, according to the Chinese lunar calendar, will once again watchfully guard its premises.
+In 2006 the gold coin was offered in 10 kg, 1 kg, 10 oz, 2 oz, 1 oz, 1/2 oz, 1/4 oz, 1/10 oz and 1/20 oz weights.
+The one-ounce mintage was 26,334 gold coins reaching almost the maximum mintage limit of 30,000 pieces.
+If the mintage of all Year of the Dog gold coins is included, then the total figure rises to 68,666 gold pieces.
 This is an extremely low figure compared with the mintage of other well-known investment bullion coins.
-For example, the Australian Kangaroo one-ounce gold coin reaches the corresponding cumulative mintage figure of the Year of the Rooster Gold Series every 3 months.
-Australian Lunar Year of the Rooster gold bullion coins are thus well suited for collectors since they are naturally as rare as gold.
+For example, the Australian Kangaroo one-ounce gold coin reaches the corresponding cumulative mintage figure of the Year of the Dog Gold Series every three months.
+Australian Lunar Year of the Dog gold bullion coins are thus well suited for collectors since they are naturally as rare as gold.

 Australian Lunar gold coins are based on the Chinese Lunar Zodiac